rayjolt/100-days-of-code/log.md

 **Today's Progress**: Watched videos about partial differentiation and parametric functions on Khan Academy.

 **Thoughts:** I ended up going with the Khan Academy videos today.
 Lots of good stuff there, and I think I have a good understanding of partial differentiation now, although I could probably do with more practice at actually solving some of them.

+### Day 32: 21 April 2018

+**Today's Progress**: Started the linear regression programming exercise for the ML Coursera course.

+**Thoughts:** I now have linear regression with one variable working as it should be.
+I am finding Octave harder going than the Python used in the NNDL course - which makes sense, as I use Python every day, but Octave is new for me - but at least I won't be totally out of my depth now if someone asks me to program something in MATLAB.
+Tomorrow I'll finish off the optional part fo the programming assignment (linear regression with multiple variables), and then I'll move on to week three and new ML models.